oh-haiku/oh-haiku/doc/test-plan.md

 We can't test the GUI using *testng*, instead something like [robotium](http://code.google.com/p/robotium/) might be used.

-### 7
+### 7 Test report

 We'll be using two branches for oh-haiku, one unstable called *master* and one stable(ish) called *stable*.
-Both of these will be testet each time something is pushed to Github, but we aren't ecspecting everyting in *master* to pass.
+Both of these will be testet each time something is pushed to Github, but we aren't expecting everyting in *master* to pass.

 The *stable* branch should reflect the deployed version (maybe on Google Play).
 Each release is tagged using *git tags*.
-Each tag is in it self named using the something like the [semver](http://semver.org/) version conversion.
+Each tag is in it self named according to the [semver](http://semver.org/) version conversion.